 Ontario has shown leadership nationally by instituting these new measures.
 It joins Alberta, Nova Scotia, Newfoundland and Labrador, the Yukon and Quebec in prohibiting smoking on patios.
-It also now prohibits smoking on and within 20m of playgrounds and on
+It also now prohibits smoking on and within 20m of playgrounds and on and within 20m of publicly owned sports fields.
+This is at least double the buffer zone in all other provinces except New Brunswick.

 Once the entire Electronic Cigarettes Act, 2015 is in force, use of e-cigarettes will be prohibited in certain public places, too.
-Ontario is also proposing in Bill 178 (currently being debated) that the no smoking rules be expanded to apply to medical marijuana and herbal non-tobacco waterpipe products.
+Ontario has also legislated in Bill 178 (not yet in force) that the no smoking rules be expanded to apply to medical marijuana and herbal non-tobacco waterpipe products.
+This could also help prepare Ontario for the federal legalization of marijuana.

-Once all elements of the 2015 legislation comes into force and the legislation currently being debated is passed and comes into force, Ontario will clearly be at the forefront of legislative reform to protect people from second-hand smoke and second-hand vapour.
+Once all elements of the 2015 and 2016 legislative amendments come into force, Ontario will clearly be at the forefront of legislative reform to protect people from second-hand smoke and second-hand vapour.